Available with Defense Mapping license.

 - Ensure that the layout that contains the Elevation Guide Bar element that you want to modify is open and is the active view in your project.

 - Click the element in the Contents pane.

 The Elevation Guide Bar contextual tab appears.
-You can modify some of the reference box properties on this tab.

 - 2—Low and high bands appear in the Elevation Guide Bar.